leakira/pgpoffline/README.md

 ## How to use
 - Clone this project
-- Add your private keys and public keys on the "/keys" folder
+- Add your private keys and public keys in the "/keys" folder
 - Open any of project HTML files
 - Done!